Skip to main content

 Rule 3358:5-5-03 | Professional improvement leave program policy.

-(A) The board of trustees in accordance with the provisions of section 3345.28 of the Revised Code may grant professional improvement leaves (sabbaticals).
+(A) The board of trustees may grant approval for sabbatical leave in accordance with the applicable provisions of the Revised Code.

-(B) Professional leave is granted to provide an opportunity for improved service at Clark state college.
-Full time exempt staff and instructional faculty may use professional leave for study, research, professional writing, travel, or other activities recommended by the president of the college and approved by the board of trustees.
+(B) Sabbatical leave is granted to provide an opportunity for improved service at the college.
+Full time exempt staff and full-time faculty may use professional leave for study, research, professional writing, travel or other activities recommended by the president of the college and approved by the board of trustees.

 Supplemental Information